 Most of the popular brands of SLR cameras should be OK.
 At present we are using a Canon 700D body which is by no means a top professional camera but is a good middle range device.
 More important is the macro lens and we have opted for a Canon EFS 60mm 1:2.8 USM

 Open up your white balance.
-In the canon camera you have two selections.
-You can select a number of white balance settings depending on white light source you are using.
+In the canon camera, you have two selections.
+You can select a number of white balance settings depending on the white light source you are using.
 You have to experiment with this.